-My dad, George Ratto, was always a great whistler and was at our house often.
+My dad, George Ratto was always a great whistler and was often at our house.
 He would whistle and talk to Rosie all the time.
-It got to the point where I would be in another room unable to tell which one was doing the whistling!
+And, then it got to the point where I would be in another room, unable to tell which one was doing the whistling.

-Jenne, my daughter, and I would each hold one of the animals to have them get to know each other better and to see how they would respond.
-Rosie couldn’t get close enough and Bart would look at us with the expression of, “Aren’t I doing great?”, while whimpering.
-Somehow he knew Rosie was part of the family and off limits but not something I would count on because after all he is a dog, or so I thought.
+My daughter, Jenne, and I would each hold one of the animals to have them get to know each other better and to see how they would respond.
+Rosie couldn’t get close enough.
+And, Bart would look at us with the expression of, “Aren’t I doing great?”, while whimpering.
+Indeed, he knew Rosie was part of the family and off limits; but not something I would count on because after all he is a dog, or so I thought.

-After my dear friend and hairstylist, Alan Eschenburg, shaved my head since I was at my wits end with our lice nightmare, these two nitwits created NitFlix; a lice prevention product!
-I finally had some hair to style and was late for my appointment which we also used to develop Grace’s NitFlix® A-way With Lice®.
+After my dear friend and hairstylist, Alan Eschenburg, shaved my head since I was at my wits end with our lice nightmare; these two nitwits created NitFlix; a lice prevention product.
+Finally, I had some hair to style and was late for my appointment.
+At that time, we developed Grace’s NitFlix® A-Way With Lice®.

 Three and a half hours later, I returned home; and was greeted by Bart at the door, however, what was missing was Rosie’s hello chirp.
 I looked at the cage, only to find I left the top open with the perch.
 “Oh my God, I killed Rosie!”
 I looked at Bart who had no expression of guilt whatsoever.